Attendance & Progress

 Absence line phone no: 01536 605146

-Who can help: Mrs Angela Watson or Shirley Taylor
+Who can help: Michelle Brett or Shirley Taylor

 We love to see the happy faces of the children as they get to school on time to play with their friends before sitting down together, ready to learn.
 Children who do not get to school on time or miss some days of school altogether find it more difficult to make friends and to catch up on their learning.
-Please remember that our school day starts promptly at 9:00 am and children who are late miss the beginning of their reading session, an important skill for them to learn.
+Please remember that gates open at 8.40 and children come straight into class to start their learning for the day.
+Children who do not get to school on time, miss out on key learning time.

 If your child is ill